happy2048/learngit/readme.txt

-git is a version system
+git is a distributed version control system.
-git is  free software
+Git is free software distributed under the GPL.
-zzzzzz
-aaaa
-ddddffffgggghh
-jjjjjjjk
-uuuu
+Git has a mutable index called stage.
+Git tracks changes.